hankthebldr/xsiam-prisma-cdr-lab/README.md

 Key scenarios include detection of containerized cryptominers, identifying vulnerable deployments, analyzing behavioral anomalies using ABIOC (Analytics Behavior Indicator of Compromise) techniques, and integrating **WildFire** threat intelligence for enhanced detection capabilities.
 By utilizing these labs, practitioners will gain practical experience with critical cloud security components that are essential for a robust security posture.

+## Usage
+Each Directory is a Specific Detection

 ## Lab Scenarios -